 Officers are entitled to assistance and to have their questions answered.
 During the visit they are legally entitled to talk to employees, take samples, photographs and if necessary seize or detain food.
 Obstructing a food safety officer is an offence.

-Officers may ask to see documentation such as introduction to Hazard Analysis Critical Control Point (HACCP) or Safer Food Better Business (SFBB) documents, temperature records, training records, pest control records or cleaning schedules etc, which should be kept available at the premises for inspection.
+Visit the Food Standards Agency website for more information on Hazard Analysis Critical Control Point (HACCP) or visit the Food Standards Agency website for more information on Safer Food Better Business (SFBB) if an officer asks to see documentation on HACCP or SFBB, temperature records, training records, pest control records or cleaning schedules etc, which should be kept available at the premises for inspection.

 At the end of the inspection